ci-for-research/self-hosted-runners/template/runner/README.md

 ssh -i <keyfile> -p <port> <username>@<hostname>
 ```

+### Troubleshooting SSH

+Getting SSH connections to work can be tricky.
+Check out [this document](/troubleshooting-ssh.md) if you're experiencing
+difficulties.

 ### The inventory file

 TODO: Explain what ``hosts`` is, why you need it, what the options are for (see below)